andreyvpng/just-colors/README.md

 # Customize

-If you have not found a solution for your favorite program, you can solve it yourself by creating a new template (in ~/.config/just-colors/templates/)

 Just Colors using [base16](https://github.com/chriskempson/base16).
 If you want create new theme, see [Styling Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md).
 If you want create new template, see any examples in ./templates and see [Template Variables](https://github.com/chriskempson/base16/blob/master/builder.md#template-variables)